digital-asset/daml/docs/source/json-api/production-setup/query-store.rst

 refuses to start if a new schema is detected when it's run with a newer version.

-To evolve, the operator of the *HTTP JSON API* query store needs to drop the database used to hold the *HTTP JSON API* query store, needs to create a new one (consult your database vendor's documentation as to how this should be done), and then, depending on the operator's preferred production setup, should proceed to create and start the server using either ``start-mode=create-only`` & ``start-mode=start-only`` or only with ``start-mode=create-and-start`` as described above.
+To evolve, the operator of the *HTTP JSON API* query store needs to drop the database used to hold the *HTTP JSON API* query store, create a new one (consult your database vendor's documentation for instructions), and then (depending on the operator's preferred production setup) should proceed to create and start the server using either ``start-mode=create-only`` & ``start-mode=start-only`` or only with ``start-mode=create-and-start`` as described above.